-The idea here is to create a semantic HTML structure independent of the final visual design of the site.
-Whether this info is laid out on a large or small screen or with any number of stylistic elements, the base information structure will remain the same.
+Organizing the information into a clear ontology and hierarchy I created a semantic HTML structure independent of the final visual design of the site.
+Whether this info is laid out on a large or small screen or with any number of stylistic elements, the base information structure will remain applicable and understandable.
+It can easily be plugged into future site re-designs.

 Semantic HTML to Atomic Design Elements

 The idea of Atomic Design is to create re-usable smaller structures from the semantic HTML elements and then use them to build the larger site elements.
-Here I’ve created the base elements to use later.
-The items on the left are used to construct the more complex elements to the right, which will be used to construct even larger structures for the site.
+I created base elements first, then using them to construct larger re-usable structures, such as the “info card.”
+Changes to the base elements are then reflected throughout the larger site structures that utilize them.

 From HTML to Wireframe